rackerlabs/design-system/_component_design/tooltip.md

 Use a tooltip in the following scenarios.

-- You want to provide in-context help information to the user.
+- To provide in-context help information to the user.
 For example, use a tooltip to describe what happens when a user initiates a workflow.
-- To reveal hidden information, or provide extra or supplemental information to users.
+- To reveal hidden information or provide extra or supplemental information to users.
-- To clarify uses when features could be misinterpreted, or explain an item on a page when it does not have a text label.
+- To clarify uses when features could be misinterpreted or explain an item on a page when it does not have a text label.

 Do not use a tooltip in the following scenarios.

-- Do not use a tooltip if users must repeatedly refer to a tooltip to understand an option or to complete a workflow.
+- If users must repeatedly refer to a tooltip to understand an option or to complete a workflow.
-- Do not use a tooltip when users need to interact with the tooltip content, or when users are working on a mobile device.
+- When users need to interact with the tooltip content, or when users are working on a mobile device.

 {% endcolumn %}